bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 2. Propose a new state :math:`y` according to :math:`g(y | x)`.
 3. Accept state :math:`y` with uniform probability according to :math:`A(y | x)`.
    If accepted transition to state :math:`y`, otherwise stay in state :math:`x`.
-4. Go to step 2, :math:`T` times.
+4. Go to step 2 (repeat :math:`T` times).
-5. Save state :math:`x` as a sample, go to step 2 to sample another point.
+5. Save the current state as a sample, repeat steps 2-4 to sample another point.

 Notice that in step 4 we throw away a bunch of samples before we return one in step 5.
-This is because typically sequential samples will be usually be correlated, which is the opposite of what we want.
+This is because sequential samples will be typically be correlated, which is the opposite of what we want.
 So we throw away a bunch of samples in hopes that the sample we pick is sufficiently independent.
-Theoretically as we approach an infinite number of samples this doesn't make a difference but practically we need it in order to generate random samples with a finite run.
+Theoretically, as we approach an infinite number of samples this doesn't make a difference, but practically we need it in order to generate random independent samples with a finite run.

 To make MH efficient, you want your proposal distribution to accept with a high probability (so that you can make :math:`T` small), otherwise you get stuck in the same state and it takes a very long time for the algorithm to converge.
-This means you want :math:`g(x | y) \approx f(y)`.
+This means you want :math:`g(y|x) \approx f(y)`.
-If they are approximately equal, then the fraction in Equation 1 is approximately 1 ensuring the acceptance rate (step 3) is relatively high.
-But this isn't so easy to do, if we had a closed form for the density then we could just sample from the original distribution, which would negate the need for MCMC in the first place!
-We'll see how we can improve on this later on though.
+If they are approximately equal, then the fraction in Equation 1 is approximately 1 ensuring the acceptance rate (step 3) is relatively high, but this isn't so easy to do.
+If we had a closed form for the density then we could just sample from the original distribution directly, which would negate the need for MCMC in the first place!
+Fortunately, there are other algorithms like HMC that can do better (in most cases).

 Motivation
 --------------------------------------